OpenRLHF/OpenRLHF-Docs/docs/source/index.rst

 Welcome to OpenRLHF's documentation!
 ====================================

-OpenRLHF is a high-performance, production-ready RLHF framework combining **Ray + vLLM distributed architecture** with a **unified agent-based design paradigm**.
+OpenRLHF is a high-performance RLHF framework built on **Ray + vLLM** with a **unified agent-based execution paradigm**.
+Its core idea is to decouple the execution mode (single-turn / multi-turn) from the RL algorithm (PPO, REINFORCE++, GRPO, RLOO, ...), so any algorithm can be combined with any mode through a consistent token-in-token-out pipeline.

 .. image:: _static/openrlhf-arch.png
    :alt: OpenRLHF Architecture